 - Provide much-needed resources through technical assistance and grant-making.

 WE BELIEVE working together with partners and communities across the region, we can leverage our collective strength and resilience to overcome gaps in access to health insurance and care, inadequate education, stigma, racism, sexism, homophobia, and transphobia that make the South the epicenter of the domestic HIV epidemic.

-- Intersectional and sustainable social justice movements with HIV as a central pivot point.
+- Intersectional and sustainable social justice movements, recognizing HIV as a central challenge.

 - Operating with transparency in grant-making.

 - Ensuring grant-making is informed by and responsive to community needs.

 - Bringing an intersectional approach to movement-building and service delivery.